Review of U2's Songs of Experience

 Love is all we have left

-'The Lights Of Home' lyrics by U2
+'The Lights Of Home' song lyrics by U2

 'The Lights Of Home' lyrics by U2 THE EDGE